 INTERNSHIP GUIDELINES

-As a midsized general trade and children’s book publisher with more than 1,500 titles in print, Pelican Publishing Company offers interns a complete overview of the publishing industry.
+As a midsized general trade and children’s book publisher with more than 2,500 titles in print, Pelican Publishing Company offers interns a complete overview of the publishing industry.
 This includes experience in the sales, editorial, promotion, and production departments.
-Internships are available year-round and last a minimum of 8 weeks.
+Internships are available year-round and last a minimum of 10 weeks.
 Arrangements are sometimes made to work less due to school requirements, or more according to the intern’s wishes and availability of office space.

 Pelican offers an intern the opportunity to learn the basics of the publishing industry, receive hands-on experience, and polish communication talents in an intimate, supervised atmosphere.
 The internship requires an individual who is both responsible and versatile.
 An effort is made to show the variety of skills needed to work in the industry.

-Pelican offers four different types of internship:
+Pelican offers two different internships:

-Compensation: All Pelican internships are unpaid positions.
+All Pelican internships are paid.

 College Credit: Interns can receive college credit (usually equal to one class) for their time at Pelican.
 Arrangements must be made with a college advisor.